bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.23.3+20221117 Allow logging for a package name 3.23.2+20221110 Correct the previous fix
+    3.23.4+20221130 Log return code and response when sending email 3.23.3+20221117 Allow logging for a package name 3.23.2+20221110 Correct the previous fix
     3.23.1+20221108 Minor fix for php 8 compatibility